Quitting vaping? Here are 5 tips for handling nicotine withdrawal

 5. Celebrate your accomplishments.

 Experts say that recognizing and celebrating accomplishments when you’re quitting can boost resistance to stress and cravings.
 Even making it through your first few hours is a big accomplishment.
-“Each and every moment tobacco-free is a moment to be welcomed and celebrated,” Hays says.
+McCall Mirabella recommends using a phone app to track streaks of nicotine-free days, the amount of money saved, hitting milestones, and setting up rewards.
+“Find ways to have fun during the initial struggle,” Mirabella advises.